apache/guacamole-manual/src/configuring-guacamole.md

   this parameter, as glyph caching support is not considered stable by FreeRDP as of the FreeRDP 2.0.0 release.
 See: {jira}`GUACAMOLE-1191`.**

+`disable-gfx`
+: Version 1.6.0 of Guacamole introduces RDP support for the Graphics Pipeline Extension, or GFX, which is a way to encode remote display data that significantly accelerates the display of that data on the client, resulting in applications that are much more responsive on RDP clients.
+The GFX extension is enabled by default, as most common RDP servers support it, and a few actually require it.
+If, for some reason, you're connecting to a server that does not support it, or you find it causing problems, this connection parameter allows you to disable support for it, falling back to the more basic implementation for sending graphics over RDP.

 (rdp-remoteapp)=

 #### RemoteApp